Benjamin I. Sachs

 A specialist in the field of labor law and labor relations, Sachs teaches classes with a focus on U.S. labor and employment law.
 His publications in law reviews primarily cover labor organizing as well as the activities and legal status of unions in U.S. politics.
 His proposal in 2012 for reform of campaign finance rules has stimulated debate on how best to rein in corporate power after the landmark decision in Citizens United v.
 FEC (2010) by the Supreme Court of the United States.
 In 2020, Sachs and fellow Harvard Law School Professor Sharon Block launched the Clean Slate Project for Worker Power, which brings together academics and practitioners to develop policy proposals to empower workers and reshape American labor law.

-Biography

 Career

 Sachs obtained a BA from Oberlin College in 1993.
 He then attended Yale Law School, receiving a JD in 1998.
 After graduation, he became a judicial law clerk during 1998 and 1999 for Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit.